 Love slacker indie pop a la Pavement?
-Toronto's Kiwi Jr are flying that flag proudly on their new album, Glide, which is out January 17 via Mint.
+Toronto's Kiwi Jr are flying that flag proudly on their new album, Football Money, which came out last year but is getting reissued January 17 via Mint.
 They've just shared the video for new single "Gimme More," which hits with equal parts hooks and attitude.

 HAMERKOP (EX-BACHELORETTE) - "THE SPLENDOUR THAT WAS ROME"

 Hamerkop is the new duo featuring Annabel Ampers of Bachelorette and producer/drummer Adam Cook.
 They'll release their debut album, Remote, on February 7 via Drag City and you can check out the first single now.
 Like what Annabel did as Bachelorette, "The Splendour That Was Rome" is chilled out, icy synthpop with her breathy vocals here punctuated by occasional industrial clangs.

 BLUE HAWAII - "REMEMBER WHEN" & "THE TEST I PASSED"

 Montreal electro-pop duo Blue Hawaii released a new LP, Open Reduction Internal Fixation, back in October, and now they've shared two more tracks that didn't make the album: 2017 track "Remember When" and "The Test I Passed," which they write "is something we've been jamming live recently."

 Atlanta rapper Tha God Fahim is releasing his new album Lost Kingz on January 31 via Nature Sounds, and lead single/opening track "Iron Fist" is the kind of trippy, abstract boom bap that you can really lose yourself in.